K-DEL1999/EmbeddedProgramming/SPI_Bit_Bang/README.md

 1. Ensure you have a working ESP32 development environment (this project was designed using the ESP-IDF development framework)
 2. Clone the repository
+3. Flash transmitter with Master SPI driver
+4. Flash receiver with Slave SPI driver
-3. Change the `MOSI`, `MISO`, `SCK` and `CS` pin numbers in the `SPI__Header.h` file to pins you wish to use
+5. Change the `MOSI`, `MISO`, `SCK` and `CS` pin numbers in the `SPI__Header.h` file to pins you wish to use
+6. Connect devices - connect MOSI pin in one device to the MISO pin in the other
+7. Connect devices - connect MISO pin in one device to the MOSI pin in the other
+8. Connect devices - connect SCK pin in one device to the SCK pin in the other
-4. Connect devices - connect TX pin in one device to the RX pin in the other and vice versa
+9. Connect devices - connect CS pin in one device to the CS pin in the other
-5. Build and Flash

 ### If using ESP-IDF
 ```sh